albertobraschi/radiant-ray-extension/HELP_admin.markdown

 You still need to supply the `name` variable so Ray can install the extension into the proper directory.

 [cm]: http://github.com/pilu/radiant-copy-move

+###Bulk install extensions from a YAML file

+You can create a simple YAML file called `extensions.yml` in your Radiant application's `config` directory and then use

+	rake ray:bundle

+to install all of those extensions at once.
+Here is what the `extensions.yml` file would look like to install the Aggregation, Help, Link Roll, Markdown and Page Attachments extensions.

+	---
+	- name: aggregation
+	- name: link-roll
+	- name: help
+	  hub: saturnflyer
+	- name: markdown
+	  hub: johnmuhl
+	  lib: rdiscount
+	  vendor: markdown_filter
+	- name: page_attachments
+	  plugin: attachment_fu
+	  plugin_repository: technoweenie
+	  lib: mini_magick

 ###Special extensions